Duke Research Data Repository Frequently Asked Questions

 What is Globus?

 Globus is a nonprofit platform created by the University of Chicago and Argonne National Laboratory that enables the simple transfer of digital files as large as petabytes (a petabyte is 1,000 terabytes or 1,000,000 gigabytes) from established endpoints, one of which can be your work or personal computer.
+Please note that if you encounter time-outs or errors in transfer or download your personal computer/laptop might not be powerful enough.
+It is recommended that you instead use an existing server for transfer.

 How do I use Globus to transfer files to and from my computer?